bonomani/devmon/docs/INSTALLATION.md

 ### From Source
 - Download [SNMP_Session](https://github.com/sleinen/snmp-session)
 - See how to install [Net-SNMP](http://www.net-snmp.org)
-- Both are recommended but not mandatory for compatibility with all SNMP versions.
-  - SNMP_Session provides SNMPv1 and SNMPv2c
-  - Net-SNMP provides SNMPv2c and SNMPv3

 ## Download and unpack Devmon
 ### With you prefered tool